slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"You don’t have to burn books to destroy a culture.
 Just get people to stop reading them."
 -- Ray Bradbury*

-> *"When the reader is ready the book appears."
+> *"When the reader is ready the book appears." (...)
+"The smarter you get, the slower you read."
 -- Naval Ravikant*

+> *"A good book is one that no two readers would summarize in the same way.
+A great book is one that produces different summaries for the very same reader."  -- Nassim Taleb*

+> *"Read to collect the dots, write to connect them."
+-- david_perell@x*

 ### On classics

 Don’t read the books made to make money, read the ones they want to ban.
 Most books are propaganda.

+If you want better ideas, read better books.
+If you want new ideas, read old books.

 > *"The great books are the books that never have to be written again."
 -- Carl Van Doren*